 - Trim any excess fabric.
 Cut some regular kora cotton fabric the size of the base, sew it or staple it to cover the bottom panel to get a neat finish.

-This particular chair, I even spray painted the frame matt black.
+This particular chair, I even spray painted the frame matte black.

 P.S.
 If you are not very sure of how to put it together for your chair, take a picture at each step of taking it apart.
 Then you can put it back together just by looking at the photos in the sequence.